Top Behavioral Interview Questions on Proactivity, Teamwork, Leadership, and More

 4. Give an example of a situation when you had to learn something very quickly.
 How did you approach the process?

 Adaptation and flexibility can sometimes separate the “grunt” workers from the innovators you hired.
 Asking people about how they managed a challenging situation ties with their problem-solving skills, resilience to stress and frustration, imagination, innovation, and overall proactive thinking.
-Do you want people that gloom and doom when the company is going through a rough patch, or do you want some that come up with solutions and adjust to anything new, no matter how temporary?
+Do you want people that gloom and doom when the company is going through a rough patch, or do you want some who come up with solutions and adjust to anything new, no matter how temporary?

 Proactivity